Eric-Douglas-Johnson/ArtStudioManager/README.md

      alt="Size Limit logo by Anton Lovchikov" width="120" height="178">
 -->

-ArtStudioManager is a software project for art studio operations.
+The goal of the ArtStudioManager software project is to provide simple, easy-use software, specifically for art studios.
-Its intent is to provide functionality for day-to-day tasks that must be completed, and to minimize the time and effort required to complete said tasks.
+It provides functionality for the day-to-day tasks that must be completed at an art studio, and prioritizes the minimization of time and effort required to complete these tasks.

 ## Features